Students Lead Class Prayer: 5 Tips to Get Started

 We close prayer with a Litany of Saints.
 With my high school classes, we include 3 saints.

-First, the class patron saint, ours is the school’s saint, but if your school isn’t named after a saint, it would be fun to have student vote on a class saint at the beginning of the year.
+First, the class patron saint, ours is the school’s saint, but if your school isn’t named after a saint, it would be fun to have students vote on a class saint at the beginning of the year.

 The third saint is chosen by the student–again, adding student choice!
 As the year progresses, a lot of student grow in love for a particular saint and consistently ask the same saint for help (or whisper his/her name when other students are pausing to think of a saint for prayer).
 When this happens, I can’t decide if I should address the lack of reverence or praise the love for the saints.